bhb/test_construct/README.md

 end
 ```

-By default the current working directory will be switched to the construct container within tests; the container name will be derived from the name of the current example; and if a test fails, the container will be kept around.
+By default, the current working directory will be switched to the construct container within tests; the container name will be derived from the name of the current example; and if a test fails, the container will be kept around.
 Information about where to find it will be added to the test failure message.

 You can tweak any TestConstruct options by passing a hash as the value of the `:test_construct` metadata key.